Erastuskanyatta/PHP-Yii2-Framework/index.md

 ```
 2) Site
 Unlike files in layout,files in site are not fixed.That is,one page does not have the same view with another page.The only similar thing is the header and footer. since it was placed in main.php
-In our case, we have the following code inside about about.php files which is a file in site directory.;
+In our case, we have the following code inside  about.php files which is a file in site directory.;
 ```php
 <?php